-The Violence Against Women Action Group works to challenge the consistently high levels of domestic and other violence experienced by women in society and to promote and maintain the issue in the national political agenda.
+WEL's End Violence Against Women and Girls Action Group works to challenge the consistently high levels of domestic and other violence experienced by women in Australian society, and to promote and maintain the issue in the national political agenda.

 Read in full here.